 - A high-strength ramp is installed, either in the rear or the passenger slide door area.
 These ramps are available as either a foldout or infloor option on most models of vehicle.

 - In a side-entry conversion, the rear bench seat is reinstalled, and in most models of conversion vans, the driver and front passenger seats are mounted on raised platforms.
 Both seats are easily removable by the vehicle owner, allowing for floor plan flexibility from one side to another.
 In a rear-entry conversion, only the back portion of the vehicle has a lowered floor so the front row seats remain original and are not able to be removed.

 - To disguise the lowered floor extension on the exterior of the vehicle, custom-molded ground effect panels are added to both the driver and passenger sides, integrating the design.

-- No matter what handicap van conversion or wheelchair conversion van you select (Chrysler, Dodge, Ford, Toyota or Honda), your best-in-class BraunAbility product is manufactured to uncompromised standards to deliver the best customer experience in the industry.
+- No matter what handicap van conversion or wheelchair conversion van you select (Chrysler, Dodge, Chevrolet, Toyota or Honda), your best-in-class BraunAbility product is manufactured to uncompromised standards to deliver the best customer experience in the industry.